dicebear/dicebear/apps/docs/pages/understand/how-many-unique-avatars/index.md

 ---
 title: How Many Unique Avatars Are Possible?
 description: >
-  Find out how many unique seed-driven avatar combinations are possible for each DiceBear avatar style at default configuration.
+  Find out how many visibly distinct seed-driven avatars each DiceBear avatar style can produce at its default configuration.
 ---

 <script setup lang="ts">